sgsharma/otel-instrumentation-mcp/README.md

-# MCP Repo Server (GraphQL Version)
+# OpenTelemetry Instrumentation MCP

-This is a minimal MCP server that uses GitHub's GraphQL API and REST API to help you instrument your applications with OpenTelemetry.
+This is a minimal server that uses GitHub's GraphQL API and REST API to help you instrument your applications with OpenTelemetry.

 ## Usage